CSCfi/csc-user-guide/docs/apps/amber.md

 !!! note
-    If you want to use more than one GPGPU, perform scaling tests to verify that the jobs become faster.
+    If you want to use more than one GPGPU, perform scaling tests to verify that the jobs really become faster.
 The rule of thumb is that when you double the resources, the job duration should shrink at least 1.5 fold.
     For overall performance info, consult [Amber benchmark scaling info].